microsoft/MixedRealityToolkit-Unity/README.md

 # Engage with the Community

-Join us on [Slack](https://holodevelopers.slack.com/) where our developers are actively are actively answering questions and sharing out the latest thinking from the dev team.

-[Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk) is a great place to ask for how-to using MRTK or troubleshooting an issue.
-Use the tag "mrtk" for it show up in the developer team's sights.
+Join the conversation around MRTK on [Slack](https://holodevelopers.slack.com/).

+Ask questions about using MRRTK on [Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk).

+Search for solution or file a new issue in [GitHub](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) if you find something broken in MRTK code.

+Deep dive into project plan and learn how you can contribute to MRTK in our [wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki).

+Join our weekly community shiproom to hear directly from the feature team. (link to come soon)

 For issues related to Windows Mixed Reality that aren't directly related to the MRTK, check out the [Windows Mixed Reality Developer Forum](https://forums.hololens.com/).

-Deep dive into project plan and learn how you can contribute to MRTK in our [wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki).

-File an issue here if something isn't working right in MRTK.

 # Examples and QuickStart scenes